"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 “He might be glad to hear less communal bellyaching.
 Anyway, the mayor doesn’t have any more money to fix your tower this week than he had last week, if that’s where you are headed with your bag of flakes.”

-“These flakes, as you call them, add up,” argued the priest.
-“The situation becomes more dangerous every day, to the point that it’s become dire!”
+“Because of these flakes, as you call them, the bell tower becomes more dangerous every day, to the point that it’s become dire!”

 “Dire my ass,” Lydia replied.
 “Which I would ask you to kiss, except I don’t want to catch your cold!”